Barbu Nemțeanu: In Bucharest and Switzerland

 For a while, Nemțeanu lived in Ploiești, and relocated his magazine there.
 When one of his Pagini Libere poems was panned in the Convorbiri Critice magazine, Nemțeanu visited the editor Mihail Dragomirescu in Bucharest.
 They soon became friends, with Dragomirescu impressed, as he put it, by Nemțeanu's "elegance" and "nobility"; Nemțeanu became a regular of the affiliate circle, taking notes on how to improve his language and expand his range.
 Moving to Bucharest in 1910, Nemțeanu had a stint at Adevărul, where he mainly contributed to the humor supplement (using the pen names Barbu Exoticul and Germanicul Galitiensis).
 Now embraced by the Symbolist movement, his poetry, signed Luca Zimbru, also saw print in Vieața Nouă.
 His translations, original verses, prose, articles and reviews were also hosted in, among others, Flacăra, Rampa, Noua Revistă Română, Dimineața, Belgia Orientului, Floare Albastră, and in the socialist venues România Muncitoare, Facla, Viața Socială, and Viitorul Social.
 His pseudonyms also included B. Askenazi, I. Tedescul, and Tedesco.

 Nemțeanu's first standalone book was Poezii alese ("Selected Poetry", 1910).
-This included his versions of seven Roman Elegies, as well as samples from Schiller, Nikolaus Lenau, Gotthold Ephraim Lessing, and Heinrich Heine.
+This included his versions of seven Roman Elegies, as well as samples from Schiller, Heine, Nikolaus Lenau, and Gotthold Ephraim Lessing.
 It was followed by O călătorie în lumea albinelor ("A Journey into the Land of the Bees", 1911) and Stropi de soare ("Sun-drops", 1915).
 As noted by critic Irina Petraș, these placed him among the "troubadour and humorist" authors, illustrating a sentimental-ironic lyric verse.
 Nemțeanu, she notes, bridged Symbolism with modernism.
 Nemțeanu's inspiration from children's folklore was seen as distasteful by several reviewers from the Poporanist school: Mihail Sevastos called such pieces "weak verse about the wee ones", while Garabet Ibrăileanu was persuaded by them that children's topics "should never serve as artistic material".
-By contrast, Stropi de soare was much appreciated by the proletarian poet Cristian Sârbu.
+By contrast, Stropi de soare was much appreciated by the proletarian poet Cristian Sârbu and by the future avant-garde novelist Ion Călugăru (known for a while as "Barbu Călin", as a partial tribute to Nemțeanu).